Child Custody in Louisiana (2026)

 Joint Custody Implementation Plan

 When joint custody is awarded in Louisiana, the court must approve a joint custody implementation plan under La.
 R.S.
 9:335.
+This requirement is distinctive to Louisiana and reflects the state’s emphasis on structure and specificity in custody arrangements.
 The plan must include:

 • The physical custody schedule, specifying periods of physical custody with each parent